bioexcel/qmmm_benchmark_script/README.md

 ```
 $PROJECT_topcalls_diff_maxsteps-minsteps_nthreads.out
 ```
-and also write the total time (6-1)/5 differnce in:
+and also write the total time (6-1)/5 difference in:

 ```
 $PROJECT_total_diff_maxsteps-minsteps_nthreads.out